 For ordering information, please call 800.258.3476.

-The Aris Transobturator Sling System is indicated for the treatment of female stress urinary incontinence (SUI) resulting from urethral hypermobility and/or intrinsic sphincter deficiency (ISD).
+The Aris Transobturator Kit consists of the Aris implantable midurethral support sling and disposable introducers.
+The Aris sling and introducers are indicated for the surgical treatment of all types of stress urinary incontinence (SUI) and for female urinary incontinence resulting from urethral hypermobility and/or intrinsic sphincter deficiency.

 Warnings and Precautions